-IHS proudly presents this edition's finalists, selected following a rigorous evaluation by an expert jury, with additional input from the public voting process.
-The finalists will have the opportunity to present their projects at the upcoming World Urban Forum in Cairo, Egypt, in November 2024.
-The winner will be announced during the event, receiving not only recognition, but also a platform to scale their impactful project.
+IHS proudly presents the finalists of the 2024 edition, selected following a rigorous evaluation by an expert jury, with additional input from the public voting process.
+The finalists presented their projects at the World Urban Forum in Cairo, Egypt, in November 2024.
+The winner, announced at WUF12, was Zamikaya Mgwatyu, from South Africa, with the initiative Contractor & Developer Academy.

 Meet the Finalists